TedRomato/onDrag/README.md

 </ol>

 <h3>Notes:</h3>
 <p>Doesn't work with elements, which outer width, doesn't match their width.
 (Don't use margin :]) Requires jQuery to work.
-Arguments fed to callback function are passed as arraz with x, y differences.
+Arguments fed to callback function are passed as arrays with x, y differences.
 When drag doesn't occur, or cursor is outside the element, null is passed.</p>

 <h3>Code example:</h3>